Anderson: So we can read her emails, so what?

 Dr John Watson: Have you talked to the police?

-Sherlock Holmes: Four people are dead.
-There's no time to talk to the police.
+Sherlock Holmes: Four people are dead, there isn't time to talk to the police.

 Dr John Watson: So why are you talking to *me*?